tenzir/tenzir/changelog/next/features/4527--precise-parsers.md

 Most parsers now properly adhere to schema of the read data.
+Previously parsers would merge heterogenous input into a single, growing schema, inserting nulls for fields that did not exist in an event.

-Most parsers now support `--schema` and `--selector` and various other flags to parse their data according to some pre-defined schema/rule.
+Most parsers now support `--schema`, `--selector` and various other flags to parse their data according to some predefined schema.